-In project management literature, we are often alerted to the importance of documenting lessons learned for the sake of replicating what went well and not making the same mistakes in future projects, a practice which aligns to the ‘reflective practice’ theory proposed by Schön (1983).
-While the author recognises the criticality of reflecting on the past, this leave us to a management paradox: all our decisions are about the future, but all the knowledge in which we rely to make those decisions are about the past (Wilson, 2000).
+In project management literature, we are often alerted to the importance of documenting lessons learned for the sake of replicating what went well and not making the same mistakes in future projects, a practise which aligns to the ‘reflective practice’ theory proposed by Schön (1983).
+While the author recognises the criticality of reflecting on the past, this leaves us to a management paradox: all our decisions are about the future, but all the knowledge in which we rely on to make those decisions are about the past (Wilson, 2000).

-This has led some authors (Conway, 2004; Mintzberg, 1994) to support that there is a fundamental flaw in current planning approaches, where the dominant outlook shows an over reliance in the past and remains focused on short-term thinking to the detriment of the “art of the long view” (Schwartz, 1991).
+This has led some authors (Conway, 2004; Mintzberg, 1994) to support that there is a fundamental flaw in current planning approaches, where the dominant outlook shows an over-reliance in the past and remains focused on short-term thinking to the detriment of the “art of the long view” (Schwartz, 1991).

-Examples of the consequences of this short-termism include the often cited examples of Kodak or Blockbuster, which let their core capabilities become their core rigidities (Leonard‐Barton, 1992) and, failing to envision how their business models could be dramatically disrupted by newer technologies, went bankrupt.
+Examples of the consequences of this short-termism include the often-cited examples of Kodak or Blockbuster, which let their core capabilities become their core rigidities (Leonard‐Barton, 1992) and, failing to envision how their business models could be dramatically disrupted by newer technologies, went bankrupt.

 In fact, the prevailing practice in most organisations is still to define short-term targets and incentives and reward executives by the performance achieved in the previous quarter, thus promoting a vicious cycle where management is inwardly focused and neglects the signals of change outside the organisation, ultimately resulting in risky conducts, opportunities missed, and poor or misinformed decision-making.

-It is now a commonplace to hear that change is the new normal and that we are living in a vulnerable, uncertain, complex, and ambiguous (VUCA) business environment.
+It is now commonplace to hear that change is the new normal and that we are living in a vulnerable, uncertain, complex, and ambiguous (VUCA) business environment.
 While this panorama certainly makes it more difficult for organisations to anticipate and cope with changes in their horizon, it also strengthens the need to develop capabilities of imagination, be comfortable with the unknown, and to consider how different versions of the future may impact the industry in which these organisations operate.

 To that end, Hamel and Prahalad (1994: 120) maintain that “companies fail to create the future not because they fail to predict it, but because they fail to imagine it”.